mia-7/GeCC/README.md

-# GeCC
+# GeCC: Generalized Contrastive Clustering with Domain Shifts Modeling
-The code for 'GeCC: Generalized Contrastive Clustering with Domain Shifts Modeling'
+## The code will be uploaded soon.